-The rectangles in the Animator window are ‘States’, including ‘New State’.
+The rectangles in the Animator window are called ‘States’, which includes ‘New State’.

-A State is a function that can store and set settings to animation clips.
-By adjusting the settings of a State, you can edit the animation settings.
+A State is a function that can store and set parameters for animation clips.
+By adjusting the settings of each State you can change the animation’s characteristic.

-Currently, a arrow is emerging from the ‘Entry’ State and heading towards the ‘New State’ State.
+Currently, an arrow has been drawn from the ‘Entry’ State and heads toward the ‘New State’.
 This arrow is called a Transition.

-A transition is used to set the execute order of animations, so in the above image, the ‘Entry’ animation runs first, then the ‘New State’ animation.
+A transition is used to define the execution order of animations.
+In the above image, the ‘Entry’ animation runs first and then the ‘New State’ animation runs second.

-The Entry State is the first State that is called, and the transition happens from here.
+The Entry State is the first State that is called and transitions start from here.

-You need to set a transition from Entry to the animation you want to run first.
+You need to set a transition from Entry to the animation if you want to run it first.

-The Any State is a State that can transition from any State to any State.
+The Any State functions to transition from State to State.

-If you transition to the Exit State, the transition returns to the Entry State.
+If you transition to the Exit State, the transition resets to the Entry State.

-So, if you set the last transition to the Exit State, you can loop your animations.
+So, if you set the last transition to the Exit State, then you can loop your animations.